Pancreatic stellate cell

 Pancreatic stellate cells (PaSCs) are classified as myofibroblast-like cells that are located in exocrine regions of the pancreas.

 PaSCs are mediated by paracrine and autocrine stimuli and share similarities with the hepatic stellate cell.
 Pancreatic stellate cell activation and expression of matrix molecules constitute the complex process that induces pancreatic fibrosis.
-Synthesis, deposition, maturation and remodelling of the fibrous connective tissue can be protective, however when persistent it impedes regular pancreatic function.
+Synthesis, deposition, maturation and remodeling of the fibrous connective tissue can be protective, however when persistent it impedes regular pancreatic function.